craftedmedia/XperienceCommunity.GeoLocation/README.md

 ## Full Instructions
 ### Providers
-This package allows for Geo location via [MaxMind](https://www.maxmind.com/en/home) or [IPinfo](https://ipinfo.io/) services.
-You'll need to provide either a free or paid City/Asn database if using `MaxMind`, or a free or paid Access Token if using `IPinfo`.
+This package allows for Geo location via [MaxMind](https://www.maxmind.com/en/home), [IPinfo](https://ipinfo.io/) or [Cloudflare IP geolocation](https://developers.cloudflare.com/network/ip-geolocation/) services.

+You'll need to:

+- Provide a free or paid City/Asn database if using `MaxMind`
+- Provide a free or paid Access Token if using `IPinfo`
+- Configure [visitor location headers](https://developers.cloudflare.com/rules/transform/managed-transforms/reference/#add-visitor-location-headers) managed transform if using `Cloudflare`

 Read on for details on configuring each provider.